By this point in our post-COVID world, most companies have implemented at least a few technologies to adapt to our new reality.

 In many companies, especially in slow-to-change industries, lack of urgency has been a big barrier to transformation.

-Until this current crisis began, senior-level team members may have been in the “wait and see” trap.
+Until this COVID hit and forced everyone’s hand, senior-level team members may have been in the “wait and see” trap.

 Others may have been in the “too much hype” trap, and still others may have been in the “overwhelm” trap.

-Now that everyone is forced to transform whether they want to or not, it’s a good time to discuss the big picture rather than just the immediate patches.
+Now that everyone must transform whether they want to or not, it’s a good time to discuss the big picture rather than just the immediate patches.

 Stakeholders, now more than ever, are suddenly aware of the impacts of doing nothing, as many companies are now dealing with the fallout of postponing their digital changes.